boraseo560/Interactive-Data-Vis-Sp2021/tutorial6_hierarchical/NOTES.md

 # What is blocking me?

-I tried to show tooltip at the postion that the mouse cursor is placed, but I am not sure how to do that.
+I tried to show tooltip boxes at the postion that the mouse cursor is placed, but the tooltip boxes are appearing at the center of each circle.
+I am not sure how to figure it out.